 G10 to Set Work Offsets in G-Code

-G10 is a handy g-code that lets you program the G54 style work offsets from within your g-code.
+G10 is a handy g-code that lets you program the G54 style work offsets from within your cnc program.
 The typical syntax would be:

 G10 L2 Poo Xxx Yyy Zzz

-Where “oo” is the work offset number, “xx” is the X offset, “yy” is the Y offset, and “zz” is the Z offset.
+Where “oo” is the work offset number, “xx” is the X axis offset, “yy” is the Y axis offset, and “zz” is the Z axis offset.

-If you have an older control that doesn’t have very many work offsets, you can use G10 to reuse the available work offsets with different coordinates.
+If you have an older control that doesn’t have very many offsets, you can use G10 to reuse the available offsets with different coordinates.

 Work Offsets and Macro Variables

-On machines that allow parameterized programming, there are usually also macro variables that correspond to each coordinate of each work offset.
-On Fanuc, for example, the following variables are used for G54:
+On CNC machines that allow parameterized programming, there are usually also macro variables that correspond to each coordinate of each work offset.
+On a Fanuc CNC control, for example, the following variables are used for G54:

 #5224 G54 Fourth Axis Offset